zigpy/zigpy-cli/README.md

 # PCAP
-Re-calculate the FCS on a packet capture due to a bug in current EmberZNet SDK releases:
+## Re-calculate the FCS on a packet capture

+Fixes a bug in current EmberZNet SDK releases:
 ```console
 $ # Fix an existing capture
 $ zigpy pcap fix-fcs input.pcap fixed.pcap